 What does the umbilical cord do?

-Before exploring the common problems with umbilical cords, we should first examine why the umbilical cord is so important.
+Before exploring the common pregnancy problems with umbilical cords, we should first examine why the umbilical cord is so important.

 The umbilical cord connects the mother to the baby as the baby develops in the womb.
 The umbilical cord starts at the mother’s placenta and connects to an opening in the baby’s stomach.